nsc-norway/lims/form-parsing/nettskjema/README.md

 The UDF will be included in the put request if and only if it has a
 value: that means if there is a match for the line, and the question is answered, or if it has a default value.

+When making changes to the custom fields (UDFs) of the project in LIMS, also take care to update `../../Project_Evaluation_Step/settings.py`, which defines a list of fields to copy between the Project Evaluation Step process and the project in LIMS.